voxpupuli/puppet-elasticsearch/README.md

 }
 ```

-The `password` parameter will also accept password hashes generated from the `esusers`/`users` utility and ensure the password is kept in-sync with the Shield `users` file for all Elasticsearch instances.
+The `password` parameter does not accept hashes.
+Use parameter password_hash instead, generated from the `esusers`/`users` utility and ensure the password is kept in-sync with the Shield `users` file for all Elasticsearch instances.

 ```puppet
 elasticsearch::user { 'myuser':